International Foundation Programme (Arts and Humanities)

 |Part-time study||Part-time study is not available for this course|

-On the Arts and Humanities pathway of the International Foundation Programme you will have classes in academic language and study skills.
+On the Arts and Humanities pathway of the International Foundation Programme, you will take classes in academic language and study skills.
 You will also be able to choose some subject-specific units.
-Your choice of units will depend on the degree you wish to progress to.
+Your choice of units will depend on the undergraduate degree you plan to study.

-You will look at western history, politics, religion, literature, art, music and drama.
-You will explore how these things have developed, from the 19th century to the modern day.
-You will then choose subject-specific units.
+You may look at western history, politics, religion, literature, art, music and drama, and consider how these have developed from the 19th century to the modern day.

 |International qualifications||Accepted international qualifications|

-Please visit bristol.ac.uk/english-language/study/ifp/requirements.html for further information about academic entry requirements.
+Please see our web page for further information about academic entry requirements.